kudobuilder/kudo/keps/0033-structured-parameters.md

     required: ["URI"]
 ```

 KUDO will support both package formats for the future.
-At some point the old format might become deprecated, but this will not be planned yet.
+At some point the old format might become deprecated, but this is not planned yet.

 Note: The apiVersions here (`v1beta1` and `v2beta2`) correspond to the CRD versions, but are separate definitions, even if they seem to be similar in certain aspects.